HISTORY OF BEDWORTH UNITED AFC from 1895-2016

-The first Bedworth Town football club is believed to have been formed in 1895 when several matches were played against other local teams.
+The first Bedworth Town football club was formed in 1895 when several matches were played against other local teams.
 They became founder members of the Nuneaton and District League in 1898, but by 1900 the club had disbanded.

-This was the most successful of the pre war clubs, they were members of the Coventry and North Warwickshire League and spent one season in 1936/7 in the Central Amateur League.
+This was the most successful of the pre-war clubs, they were members of the Coventry and North Warwickshire League and spent one season in 1936-37 in the Central Amateur League.

-For season 1954/5 Bedworth joined the B'Ham league and they qualified for the Northern Section for the Leagues inaugural First Division.
-The B'Ham League was re-named the West Midlands league in 1962, but lack of success and problems off the field saw Bedworth TOWN change their name to Bedworth United in 1968.
+For season 1954-55, Bedworth joined the Birmingham League and they qualified for the Northern Section for the league’s inaugural First Division.
+The Birmingham League was re-named the West Midlands League in 1962, but lack of success and problems off the field saw Bedworth Town change their name to Bedworth United in 1968.

-In the Premier Division when the league was reformed in 1982.
-In the premier they finished 5th in 1982, and were stable in this league until a poor run saw them relegated at the end of the 1988/9 season.
+In the Premier Division, they finished 5th in 1982-83 season, and were stable in this league until a poor run saw them relegated at the end of the 1988-89 season.

 On February 23rd 1982, the non-league world was staggered when a crowd of 5,172 - then a record for the Southern League in its new form - turned up at their Oval ground to watch them beat Nuneaton Borough 1-0 to go top of the league.